Last Updated on 7 July 2023 by Editorial Team

 Pay close attention to dental patient safety

 There has been a renewed and increased emphasis on patient safety recently.
-Your interior design and build team that you choose for your dental clinic should, therefore, be familiar with sterilization protocols.
+Your interior design and build team that you choose for your dental clinic should, therefore, be familiar with sterilisation protocols.
 We would encourage the use of water filtration systems, clean air technology, and modern gas sterilisation methods in your dental clinic design.

 Determine which size and shape dental treatment room is best for you

 Once you have identified your dental clinic design goals, you will need to decide which type of physical layout would work best for you and your practice.
 There are many ways a room can be configured, but dental treatment rooms tend to fall into at least three general groups: (1) rooms based on the Traditional Treatment Approach, (2) Massage Rooms, and (3) Free-Standing Treatment Rooms.

 This type of room is an open layout design with multiple patient examination chairs, in addition to allowing room for additional chairs.
 Despite this option being very cost effective, it unfortunately doesn’t allow patients the necessary privacy they desire and is usually only implemented in an orthodontic clinic.

 Single entry rooms are just as beneficial as double entry rooms.
 They are separated by walls to divide them.
 Because of that, this type of treatment room provides the most patient privacy.
 Simultaneously, single entry rooms also permit a smaller through traffic flow since they eliminate a second entry.
 And because they can be more economical, they are an ideal choice for smaller offices.